ietf-wg-cellar/matroska-specification/notes.md

 and have one track have both eyes combined inside (which is more efficient, compression-wise).
 Matroska supports both ways.

-For the single track variant, there is the `StereoMode Element` which defines how planes are assembled in the track (mono or left-right combined).
+For the single track variant, there is the `StereoMode Element`, which defines how planes are assembled in the track (mono or left-right combined).
 Odd values of StereoMode means the left plane comes first for more convenient reading.
 The pixel count of the track (`PixelWidth`/`PixelHeight`) is the raw amount of pixels (for example 3840x1080 for full HD side by side) and the `DisplayWidth`/`DisplayHeight`